microsoft/live-share/docs/user-profile.md

 ## Removing Your Profile

-If you'd like to remove your user profile, you can click the link titled `Click here to get your data removed from our systems` on the [user profile page](#user-profile).

-Otherwise, Visual Studio Live Share will automatically delete your profile 30 days after your last successful sign-in.
+If you'd like to remove your user profile, you can click the `Delete your account` button on the [user profile page](#user-profile).
+Otherwise, Visual Studio Live Share will automatically delete your profile 30 days since your last successful sign-in.
 In this context, a "successful sign-in" refers to the following (depending on the tool you're using):

 | IDE/Editor | Your user profile will be deleted 30 days after the last time you... |
 |-|-|